versile2/Tooltip-CSS-dataset-Extension/eleventy/docs_build/pages/customize.md

 <h2 class="subtitle is-3 my-4">2.
 Modify the Variables</h2>

 Navigate to the `src` directory and open the `_variables.scss` file.
-This file contains all the customizable variables for your tooltips.
+This file contains all the customizable variables for your tooltips you can replace the mud styles with whatever framework you are using to utilize those defaults.

 <div class="panel mt-4">
   <div class="panel-heading">